A. E. van Vogt: Fix-ups

-Return to writing and later career (1962–1986)
+Return to writing & later career (1962–1986)

 Though the constant re-packaging of his older work meant that he had never really been away from the book publishing world, van Vogt had not published any wholly new fiction for almost 12 years when he decided to return to writing in 1962.
 He did not return immediately to science fiction, but instead wrote the only mainstream, non-sf novel of his career.

 Van Vogt was profoundly affected by revelations of totalitarian police states that emerged after World War II.
 Accordingly, he wrote a mainstream novel that he set in Communist China, The Violent Man (1962).
 Van Vogt explained that to research this book he had read 100 books about China.
 Into this book he incorporated his view of "the violent male type", which he described as a "man who had to be right", a man who "instantly attracts women" and who he said were the men who "run the world".
 Contemporary reviews were lukewarm at best, and van Vogt thereafter returned to science fiction.

 From 1963 through the mid-1980s, van Vogt once again published new material on a regular basis, though fix-ups and reworked material also appeared relatively often.
 His later novels included fix-ups such as The Beast (also known as Moonbeast) (1963), Rogue Ship (1965), Quest for the Future (1970) and Supermind (1977).
 He also wrote novels by expanding previously published short stories; works of this type include The Darkness on Diamondia (1972) and Future Glitter (also known as Tyranopolis; 1973).

 Novels that were written simply as novels, and not serialized magazine pieces or fix-ups, had been very rare in van Vogt's oeuvre, but began to appear regularly beginning in the 1970s.
 Van Vogt's original novels included Children of Tomorrow (1970), The Battle of Forever (1971) and The Anarchistic Colossus (1977).
 Over the years, many sequels to his classic works were promised, but only one appeared: Null-A Three (1984; originally published in French).
 Several later books were initially published in Europe, and at least one novel only ever appeared in foreign language editions and was never published in its original English.